soraxas/firmware/README.md

 - `ifPlaytime/ifNotPlaytime <timeout in ms>` is true if at least `timeout` milliseconds passed since macro was started.
 - `ifShift/ifAlt/ifCtrl/ifGui/ifNotShift/ifNotAlt/ifNotCtrl/ifNotGui` is true if either right or left modifier was held in the previous update cycle.
 - Layer/Keymap switching:
   - `switchLayer` toggles layer.
-We keep a stack of size 5, which can be used for nested toggling and/or holds.
+We keep a stack of limited size, which can be used for nested toggling and/or holds.
     - `last` will toggle last layer toggled via this command and push it onto stack
     - `previous` will pop the stack
   - `holdLayer <layer>` mostly corresponds to the sequence `switchLayer <layer>; delayUntilRelease; switchLayer previous`, except for more elaborate conflict resolution (releasing holds in incorrect order, correct releasing of holds in case layer is locked via `$switchLayer` command.